illinois-cs241/illinois-cs241.github.io/_docs/mapping_memory.md

 Unlike the real MMAP, we do not allow the user to specify where the new VMA is created (equivalent to setting `addr` to `NULL` in the true system call).
 We also take in a pathname rather than a file descriptor.

 MMAP by itself only sets up a VMA to _describe_ the mapping.
+The system call involves the following, at a high level:

+1. Make sure the arguments make sense.
+For example, `flags` cannot be `MAP_SHARED | MAP_PRIVATE`, for obvious reasons.
+2. Search through the linked list of VMAs between the heap and stack to find a large enough "gap" of virtual addresses to fit `length` bytes.
+3. Create a new VMA using `struct vm_area *create_vm_area(struct process *, addr32 start_addr, addr32 end_addr)` and set all the proper protection flags and ownership flags.
+4. If the VMA isn't meant to be anonymous (i.e. `flags` does not contain `MAP_ANONYMOUS`), then use `struct mapped_file *obtain_mapped_file(char const *)` to get a handle for the file.
+Link together the VMA with the handle appropriately.
+5. Insert the VMA into the current process' `area_list` linked list at the proper location.
+6. Return the starting address of the new VMA.

+If an error occurs at any of these steps, you should clean up any resources you allocated so far (although this isn't tested) and return `MAP_FAILED`.

 Note that the new VMA should be placed as close as possible to the stack to prevent the heap from colliding with mapped memory regions (we assume the stack is of fixed size).
 The following illustration depicts this:

 ![physical-memory](images/mmap.png)

+## Page Faults

 The real data transfer occurs when a userspace application first attempts to access virtual memory mapped to a file, causing a page fault to occur.
 When a page fault occurs, the kernel finds out which VMA contains the virtual address that caused the fault.
 If none is found, then the kernel raises a segmentation fault.
 Otherwise, if it discovers that the `vm_area` has a shared mapping to a file, it first checks the page cache to see if this page in this file is already present in main memory.
 If not, it must allocate a fresh page frame, copy over file data from the file to this frame, add this new page to the page cache.
 In either case, it must modify the process page table to map the faulting virtual address to the correctly populated page frame.
 Much of the work of populating the page cache and the rest of main memory is therefore done by the page fault handler.